MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Return Value

 A pointer to the C-style version of the invoking string.
-The pointer value isn't valid after calling a non-const function, including the destructor, in the basic_string class on the object.
+The pointer value isn't valid after calling a non-`const` function, including the destructor, in the basic_string class on the object.

 ### Remarks

 Objects of type string belonging to the class template `basic_string<char>` aren't necessarily null terminated.
-The null character `' \0 '` is used as a special character in a C-string to mark the end of the string but has no special meaning in an object of type string and may be a part of the string just like any other character.
-There's an automatic conversion from **`const char *`** into strings, but the string class doesn't provide for automatic conversions from C-style strings to objects of type **`basic_string<char>`**.
+The null character ' \0 ' is used as a special character in a C-string to mark the end of the string but has no special meaning in an object of type string and may be a part of the string just like any other character.
+There's an automatic conversion from `const char *` into strings, but the string class doesn't provide for automatic conversions from C-style strings to objects of type `basic_string<char>`.

 The returned C-style string shouldn't be modified, as this could invalidate the pointer to the string, or deleted, as the string has a limited lifetime and is owned by the class string.